Dark-sky movement: Scotobiology

 Scotobiology is the study of the role darkness plays in living organisms.
 It shows that the interruption of darkness by light pollution creates drastic effects for most organisms, changing their food gathering and feeding habits, their mating and reproduction behavior, or their migration behavior (in birds and insects) and social behavior.
 Approximately 30% of vertebrates and 60% of invertebrates are nocturnal, meaning that they depend on darkness.
 Their everyday behaviors are biologically evolved to adapt in uninterrupted darkness.

-Human health is also adversely affected by the effects of light pollution.
-Light during nighttime hours has been linked to human cancers and psychological disorders.

 Dark-sky preserves

 Dark-sky preserves are the main contributors to the dark-sky movement.
-They are protected areas found mostly in national parks that have a zero light pollution policy set in by the government and, in the US, controlled by the National Dark Sky Association.
+They are protected areas commonly found in national parks or remote regions having a zero light pollution policy.

+As of 2025, there are 200 worldwide locations covering over 160000 km2 of protected land and night skies in 22 countries on 6 continents.
+One such community preserve in the United States is called the Arizona Sky Village, an astronomy-oriented location in Portal, Arizona.

-As of February 6, 2012, there were 35 formally recognized dark-sky preserves in the world with Canada in the lead containing 15 preserves.
-These preserves are located in Nova Scotia, New Brunswick, Quebec, Ontario, Saskatchewan, Alberta, and British Columbia.
-Other countries that have dark-sky preserves are the Czech Republic, Hungary, Poland, Slovakia, Spain, United Kingdom, and the United States.
-A list of designated parks is maintained by the Dark Skies Advisory Group of the International Union for Conservation of Nature (IUCN).
+The Dark Sky Places program has the intent to restore the nighttime environment and protect communities and wildlife with clear night skies having importance to nature, education, culture, and history.
+A list of designated dark sky places is maintained by DarkSky International and the Dark Skies Advisory Group of the International Union for Conservation of Nature.

-The parks are put in place by the Dark Sky Places program with the intention to remind us that the night sky serves just as much importance to our culture and history as our day-time sky.

 DarkSky International

-DarkSky International (formerly the International Dark-Sky Association (IDA)) began in 1988.
+DarkSky International, formerly the International Dark-Sky Association (IDA), began in 1988.
 A non-profit, it manages the Fixture Seal of Approval program, which offers a third-party rating system judging the "sky-friendliness" of lighting fixtures.
 Another outreach effort is the Dark Sky Places program, created after a proposal from the Flagstaff Dark Skies Coalition in 2001 and the recognition of Flagstaff as the first International Dark-Sky Community in October 2001.
-DarkSky International now recognizes over 200 Dark Sky Places worldwide.
+As of 2025, DarkSky International recognizes over 200 Dark Sky Places worldwide.
 In 2009, the IDA opened an office for public policy and government affairs in Washington, D.C. to inform lawmakers and lobbyists about the energy efficiency of outdoor lighting and to promote the adoption of energy-saving measures.
 DarkSky International advances dark sky awareness and protection through promotion of guidelines developed in collaboration with lighting industry partners (e.g. IESNA).
-The recently published (2020) Five Principles of Responsible Outdoor Lighting, are:
+The principles of responsible outdoor lighting are: